teaplz/teaplz/README.md

 ## Projects

-* [🀄 Mahjong Tile Solitaire](https://github.com/teaplz/2ctilesol): A web adaptation of a particular variant of the game of mahjong solitaire, built with React and Vite and deployed on GitHub Pages.
+* [🀄 Mahjong Tile Solitaire](https://github.com/teaplz/UMTSolitaire): A web adaptation of mahjong solitaire that utilizes system font Unicode, built with React and Vite and deployed on GitHub Pages.